bekk/bekk-christmas/post/react/cravings-for-toast.md

 * Context API
 * Hooks

-I would like to clarify that we are going to build a toast notification system using the **context api** and **hooks** from react just to avoid any confusion with regular, delicious toast.
+I would like to clarify that we are going to build a toast notification system using the **context api** and **hooks** from react just to avoid any confusion.
 These are relatively new tools which makes life a whole lot easier when working with both small-scale and especially large-scale code.
 A very brief explanation of each tool is:

 **Context API -** A state management system that fixes many problems or annoyances that comes with handling different components state.
 The most basic approach for managing state is that each component uses `React.setState(..)` to handle its own internal state.
 But this can get messy real quick which is why tools such as e.g Redux are used, but these tools are not perfect either.
 This is where the Context Api comes in, trying to make these imperfections a bit better just to ease state management a little more.